iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 1. **Code Review** : it is a process of summiting written codes so the they can be check whether they are valid.

+2. **Software** : refers to set of instructions, data, or programs use to operate computers.